vitest-dev/vitest/docs/advanced/runner.md

 // ./utils/custom.js
 import { createTaskCollector, getCurrentSuite, setFn } from 'vitest/suite'

-export { afterAll, beforeAll, describe } from 'vitest'
+export { describe, beforeAll, afterAll } from 'vitest'

 // this function will be called during collection phase:
 // don't call function handler here, add it to suite tasks